cyberbotics/webots-doc/guide/mantis.md

 %end

-The [Mantis robot](http://www.mantisrobot.com/) is an hydraulic powered hexapod walking machine developed from 2009 by Matt Denton.
+The [Mantis robot](http://www.mantisrobot.com/) is an hydraulic powered hexapod walking machine developed in 2009 by Matt Denton.
 A human can drive this robot.

 ### Samples